 The popular notion that prophecy is primarily concerned with predicting the future is not entirely accurate; it has rather to do with interpreting God's will and desire/demand for justice.
 Some of the most powerful and enigmatic passages of prophecy, however--the servant songs of Isaiah--helped the early Christians to understand Jesus and what happened to him at the end of his life.

 Back to top

-The geographic regions within a country created for the purpose of governance within the Society of Jesus.
-The major administrator of each province is the Provincial, appointed by the Superior General of the Society of Jesus for a period of six years.
-Presently there are ten provinces in the United States: California, Chicago, Detroit, Maryland, Missouri, New England, New Orleans, New York, Oregon, Wisconsin.
+Provinces are geographic regions created for the purpose of governance within the Society of Jesus.* The major administrator of each province is the Provincial, appointed by the Superior General* for a period of six years.
+In a process of reconfiguration that will be completed by 2020, ten U.S. provinces are being combined into four: Central & Southern, Eastern, Midwest, and Western.

-Together the 100-plus psalms make up a treasury that can be drawn on for communal prayer or prayer by an individual.
+Together the 100+ psalms make up a treasury that can be drawn on for communal prayer or prayer by an individual.